PTE Listening: Fill in the Blanks

 - The recording will last between 30 and 60 seconds.

-- You will need to complete up to 7 blanks.
+- You’ll need to complete up to 7 blanks.

 - The recording will begin automatically after 7 seconds.

-- You will answer two or three Fill in the blanks questions in the listening test.
+- You’ll answer two or three Fill in the blanks questions in the listening test.

 Before you listen